 Ingeus France has long history of developing innovative engagement tools to support young, socially excluded people from a variety of heritages in deprived neighbourhoods.
 Young people in particular often mistrust state institutions which means they can be unintentionally excluded from services in their community.
 Leveraging social media and delivering adviser services from ‘neutral’ locations like cafes and cinemas greatly increases both participation and ultimately job and training outcomes.
 Ingeus Germany has drawn on these lessons to ensure its programme participants get out into the real world to meet real people and real employers as part of their integration journey.

-Our experience in the UK, France, Saudi Arabia, Australia and Canada shows that online services can increase accessibility for clients and improve employment outcomes.
+Our experience in the UK, France, Australia and Canada shows that online services can increase accessibility for clients and improve employment outcomes.
 In Germany, the Federal government has created a particularly useful German language portal which provides a positive supplement to class-based training.
 Whilst the frequency of face-to-face contact with advisers varies between participants, it remains an important component of the support offered, in particular to help clients navigate unfamiliar and complex employment and local services systems.

 Skills and employability provision for migrants and people of different heritages exist in most European Union states, although it varies in terms of aims, quality and cost.
 2015 changed the equation fundamentally.
 With migration set to dominate political agendas for years to come, it will be vital for organisations across all sectors to work in partnership to turn what has been termed a ‘crisis’ for Europe today into an ‘opportunity’ for an ageing Europe tomorrow.